strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 requests to the auth server, which is acting as a proxy to the resource server.
 The client is now fully decoupled from the resource server.

+Shutdown all the servers when you're done verifying the results.

 >You can set up this step automatically by executing `./sample-configs/step-2/install` from the app root.